Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Forest Road to Merexo on day three of the Camino Finisterre to MuxíaForest Road to Merexo

-At around 18.5 kilometers into this day three of the Camino Finisterre to Muxía, you can see glimpses of the sea through the trees, on your left hand shoulder, confirming that indeed, you are heading to the coast.
-It is about 1.35 kilometer walk on the forest road until it comes out in the town of Merexo, shown here.
+After around 18.5 kilometers into this day three of the Camino Finisterre to Muxía, you can see glimpses of the sea through the trees, on your left hand shoulder, confirming that indeed, you are heading to the coast.
+It is about 1.35 kilometer walk along the forest road until it comes out in the town of Merexo, shown here.
 The coastline is in full view.

 Entering Merexo on day three of the Camino Finisterre to MuxíaEntering Merexo on day three of the Camino Finisterre to Muxía

 Turn left at the end of the road, skirting the town to the south.
-Many signs will greet you, including a sign for the Pensión Atlantico, which is the large red building in the photo above, where there is also a café for snacks, if you so desire.
+Many signs will greet you, including a sign for the Pensión Atlantico, +34 659 13 31 77, which is the large red building in the photo above, where there is also a café, if you so desire.
 This is the only pilgrim-friendly place, so don’t be fooled by all the casa rurales that require a 2-5 night minimum!

 As you follow this road it leaves the town of Merexo and bends to the south, climbing once again away from the coast on the way to the next town of Os Muíños.
 Along this road, as you climb, you will hear the sea and see it steeply below the road to the right of you.